glutanimate/browser-external-note-editor/README.md

 <a title="Follow me on Twitter" href="https://twitter.com/intent/user?screen_name=glutanimate"><img src="https://img.shields.io/twitter/follow/glutanimate.svg"></a>
 </p>

-> Intro quip
+> Comfortably browse through and edit your Anki cards

-This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
+This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/) that adds the ability to edit your flashcards in a separate window from Anki's card browser.

 ### Table of Contents <!-- omit in toc -->